cirosantilli/linux-kernel-module-cheat/gem5.md

     Program aborted at tick 427627410500

 The same failure happens if we use the working QEMU Linux kernel, and / or if we use the kernel 4.8.13 as proposed in lowepower's post..

+If we look a bit into the source, the panic message comes from `i8042.cc`, and on the header we see that the missing command is:

+        WriteOutputPort = 0xD1,

+The kernel was compiled with `CONFIG_SERIO_I8042=y`, I didn't dare disable it yet.
+The Linux kernel driver has no `grep` hits for either of `0xd1` nor `output.?port`, it must be using some random bitmask to build it then.

+This byte is documented at <http://wiki.osdev.org/%228042%22_PS/2_Controller>, as usual :-)

+There are also a bunch of `i8042` kernel CLI options, I tweaked all of them but nothing.

 ### Working baseline with magic image